Title

 • NFAs and DFAs have equivalent computational power.

-• Regular Grammars and DFAs have equivalent computational power.
+• Regular grammars and DFAs have equivalent computational power.

 • Today: